csabatini/tinkerer-blog/pages/about.rst

 Intro
 -----

 Hi, my name is Caleb Sabatini.
 I'm a Data Engineer living in Oklahoma City.
-Lately I've been working on automated pipelines for batch and streaming datasets.
+Lately I've been working on building automated pipelines for batch and streaming datasets.

 I'm a user of open-source software like the `Apache Hadoop <http://hadoop.apache.org>`_ stack, `Apache Spark <https://spark.apache.org>`_, and `Apache Airflow <https://airflow.apache.org>`_.
 I'm also interested in DevOps practices like CICD and Infrastructure as Code.